 - Sign up to receive email alerts for all financial transactions.

-If your identity has already been stolen, here is what you can do to stop the criminals in their track:
+If you find identity theft, here is what you can do to stop the criminals in their track:

 - Immediately connect with your bank, lenders and credit card providers and make them aware of the theft.

 - Contact credit reporting agencies and report any discrepancies at once.
 Get in touch with Equifax (91-800-525-6285), TransUnion (1-800-680-7289), Experian (1-888-397-3742) and Dun & Bradstreet (1-800-234-3867).

 - All of these bureaus have a fraud department.
 Speak to them so that a fraud alert can be put on your records.
 This way, creditors will be asked to contact you before opening any accounts in the name of your business.